 Asakusa Miyakodori · Est. 1950

-A Private Evening
+A Private Ozashiki

 with Geisha

 Sit in a private tatami room.
 Watch a centuries-old dance performed just meters away.
 Play traditional games that have entertained for generations.
-At Miyakodori, one of Tokyo’s most intimate and rare cultural experiences is yours for the evening.
+At Miyakodori, one of Tokyo’s most intimate and rare cultural experiences is yours for the afternoon or evening.

 Perfect for first-time visitors to Japan, special celebrations, and unforgettable evenings with friends or family.

-From JPY 40,000/person · 1-Hour, 2-Hour & 3-Hour Plans
+From JPY 34,000/person · 1-Hour, 2-Hour & 3-Hour Plans

 The Experience